Discover Opportunities to Leverage Space to Advance Stem Cell Science and Medicine

 Another hotly debated topic at the symposium was biofabrication, which uses manufacturing processes to produce materials such as tissues and organs.
 3D printing is one of the main biofabrication technologies.

 One of the main problems in the production of these materials on Earth is gravity-induced density, which makes it difficult for cells to expand and grow.
-With the absence of gravity and density in space, scientists are hopeful that they can use 3D printing to print unique shapes and products, such as organoids or heart tissue, in a way that cannot be reproduced on Earth.
+With the absence of gravity and density in space, scientists are hopeful that they will be able to use 3D printing to print unique shapes and products, such as organoids or heart tissue, in a way that cannot be reproduced on Earth.

 The third category has to do with the production of stem cells and understanding how some of their fundamental properties are influenced by microgravity.
 Some of these properties are the potency, or the ability of a stem cell to renew itself, and differentiation, the ability of stem cells to become other types of cells.